Doane-CCLA/docs/using-the-hpc/execute-a-job.md

 - `module load gnu`: Loads the gnu module.
 - `module load openmpi`: Loads the openmpi module.
 - `module list`: confirms the modules that were loaded.
-- `mpirun -np 16 hostname`: Slurm calls OpenMPI to run our `hostname` with the number of processors we specified earlier.
+- `mpirun -np 16 hostname`: `hostname` is called again, this time Slurm calls OpenMPI to run `hostname` with the number of processors we specified earlier.

 ### sbatch Procedure